shivgahlout/DenseNet-pytorch/README.md

-# DenseNet-pytorch
-Implementation of DenseNet Using Pytorch
+# A Pytorch Implementation of Densely Connected Convolutional Networks (DenseNets)

 ##### This repository is developed using pytorch 0.2.0.